-Accompanying this edition of Art Encounters is a series of family-friendly art workshops taking place fortnightly through May and June, held at South Beach and Suntec City.
+Accompanying this edition of Art Encounters was a series of family-friendly art workshops taking place fortnightly through May and June, held at South Beach and Suntec City.

-Learn how to create your own textile pieces by applying techniques of finger-knitting, fibre-spinning and basic embroidery; or inculcate a deeper love for nature through botanical sketching and printmaking with recycled materials!
+Visitors could learn how to create their own textile pieces by applying techniques of finger-knitting, fibre-spinning and basic embroidery; or inculcate a deeper love for nature through botanical sketching and printmaking with recycled materials!

 Workshops are suitable for beginners and chargeable at $12/person to cover materials.
 Limited spaces are available on a first come, first served basis.